influxdata/telegraf/plugins/inputs/lvm_thin_pool/README.md

 # LVM Thin Pool Input Plugin

-The lvm_thin_pool gathers size and usage data from LVM thin pools.
+The lvm_thin_pool plugin gathers size and usage data from LVM thin pools.
 It runs the "lvdisplay" utility with filtered output options showing columns "lv_size", "lv_metadata", "data_percent", "metadata_percent" and "thin_count".

 Results are tagged with the volume path.

-As telegraf doesn't have the permission to run lvdisplay, one should configure and use sudo to make the plugin work properly.
+As telegraf usually doesn't have the permissions to run lvdisplay, one should configure and use sudo to make the plugin work properly.

 ### Using sudo